020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-Pensions in Divorce
+Why Pensions Matter in Divorce

 Pensions are unique assets for several reasons.
 They are assets which only become available at a certain moment in the parties life and represent future sources of income.
 Pensions are also typically accumulated by one or both parties throughout the marriage up until separation as well as after.
 They are, nonetheless, still assets which are considered for division on divorce.